 More Than Mounting Trailer Axle Springs

-The buffering trick above to spread stress of the trailer axle springs does more than just disperse stress concentrations near the brackets.
-These 2 images below show how it spreads stress all around the beam.
-It works because what you do on one side effects the others.
-If you weld and weaken one side, it weakens the full beam.
+The buffering trick above will spread the stress of the trailer axle springs, and do more than just disperse stress concentrations near the brackets.
+The 2 images below show how it spreads stress all around the beam.
+It works because what you do on one side, also effects the others.
+If you weld and weaken one side, it weakens the whole beam.
 Cut one side, and the others have to make up for it.
 Also, if you strengthen one side, it adds strength to the whole beam.

 Now you know 2 great tips for making a better mount for trailer axle springs.
-1. Do not weld on the stress faces of a beam, and 2. add a stress buffer to spread concentrations.
+1. Do not weld on the stress faces of a beam, and 2.
+Add a stress buffer to spread the stress concentrations.
 For a third tip, use longer leaf springs.
 The change is not as dramatic, but it is in the right direction.

 For a good example of missing this point, check out the article What Is Wrong With This Picture?
 Then, as you set your axles, make sure to properly calculate the axle placement. – For a new trailer, use this link for where the axle goes, or for existing trailers, use this link for axle position calculations.